Our Privacy Notice – CIA INSURANCE SERVICES LIMITED

 We use Cookies to store session information so that we can identify you for quotation purposes and for retrieval by you of your previous quotation data.
 This information is also used for online payment purposes.

-Below is a table of information which lists all cookies deployed and used on our website.
+Below is a list of all cookies deployed and used on our website:

 The single default cookie for Google Universal Analytics.
 This sole cookie used by Goole Analytics stores a unique client identifier (Client ID) which is set randomly.
 This cookie is set to expire after 24 months (2 years) and is refreshed each time you visit our website.